-Here’s what Jacob has to say about learning how to gain great rhythmic abilities, For me, experiential learning is way, way more important than intellectual learning.
+Here’s what Jacob has to say about learning how to gain great rhythmic abilities, "For me, experiential learning is way, way more important than intellectual learning". -- Taken from YouTube below.
 “Poly-rhythms is about being exact but life is not about being exact”.
 “In life, you learn most - when you take a step forward,… Continue reading Experiential Learning by Jacob Collier

 Try #jamming with #SongRhythmTracks at alivedrumming.com

 All Musicians!
 New Musicians; Experienced Musicians; Great Musicians;

 Really, any musician including Pianists, Guitarists, Horn Players, Singers and even Drummers.

 The tracks can be used for practice, jamming, gigging and cutting a release.

 They cover a wide selection of musical genres with 1000's of rhythms available.

 They are best for musicians who play songs or 'numbers' and wish to have an inspiring rhythmic accompaniment that fits the song they are playing, both rhythmically and the musical form.

 They are particularly useful for music teachers and students a